 - How do they pay?

-3. Direct competition analysis
+3. Direct competitor analysis

-- What are the products and brands of our industry that are growing more significantly and why?
+- Which brands are growing and why?

-- What is their value proposition?
+- What is their unique value proposition?

 - What competitive advantage do we have over them?